-Over the last two decades, the rapid rise of digital technologies has resulted in organisations reevaluating, reengineering and reimagining the way they do business.
+Over the last two decades, the rapid rise of digital technologies has resulted in organizations reevaluating, reengineering and reimagining the way they do business.
 A recent McKinsey Global Survey has identified that not only has the pandemic sped up the adoption of digital technologies, but it has also rapidly increased the shift to remote or hybrid work models.
 This has placed new demands on employees who may now require a different set of skills to accommodate how work gets done.
 Correspondingly, employers have had to find new ways to support the development of these skills in their employees, whilst retaining talent and maintaining a culture of inclusivity and diversity.

-Across industries and sectors, it has become increasingly urgent to address skill gaps and learning and development (L&D) professionals now recognise that the most efficient and effective way to upskill or reskill existing employees is through creating a culture of learning in the workplace.
+Across industries and sectors, it has become increasingly urgent to address skill gaps and learning and development (L&D) professionals now recognize that the most efficient and effective way to upskill or reskill existing employees is through creating a culture of learning in the workplace.

 Equipping employees with resilience and the ability to adapt to change, complexity and adversity have been rated as one of the most important skills, according to L&D managers.
-Building resilience is also closely tied to other in-demand behavioural skills including the power to collaborate, communicate effectively and lead.
-Traditionally termed soft skills, these skills are increasingly being termed ‘power skills’ as they provide employees ‘power’ at work which in turn enables them to attain personal growth, achieve professional goals and contribute more effectively to organisational growth.
+Building resilience is also closely tied to other in-demand behavioral skills including the power to collaborate, communicate effectively and lead.
+Traditionally termed soft skills, these skills are increasingly being termed ‘power skills’ as they provide employees ‘power’ at work which in turn enables them to attain personal growth, achieve professional goals and contribute more effectively to organizational growth.

 The massive adoption of remote work since the beginning of the pandemic has resulted in a transformational shift in how employees communicate with each other and their employers.
 Without the traditional office environment and the incidental interactions that help facilitate engagement and relationship building, it has become important for both employers and employees to harness the communication skills required in an online world.
 This includes the ability to actively listen without becoming distracted by technology or the physical environment, making time for 1 on 1 conversation, facilitating team catch-ups, encouraging assertiveness, respecting employees’ down time and clearly expressing responsibilities, priorities and actions.

 The growth of global teams alongside an increasingly remote workforce has highlighted the importance of developing skills in collaboration.
 Collaboration involves working efficiently, respectfully and effectively with colleagues within and across teams, many of whom may have different cultural backgrounds or values.
 Building skills in emotional intelligence harnesses employees ability to intuitively understand and negotiate with different perspectives and communication styles.
-In addition, upskilling team members in how to use project management software tools help streamline collaboration, time management and organisational effectiveness.
+In addition, upskilling team members in how to use project management software tools help streamline collaboration, time management and organizational effectiveness.

 Leadership and management skills including strategic thinking, inclusion, mentoring and problem-solving are identified as key in-demand skills in the Udemy 2022 Workplace Learning Trends Report.
 When leaders exhibit these skills, employees feel more empowered, accepted and valued.
-In particular, organisations must go beyond superficial gestures around inclusion.
-As an example, Udemy research identifies that ‘organisations that offer leadership training to all employees are 4.2x more likely to outperform those that don’t in terms of revenue growth, operating margin, and return on equity.’
+In particular, organizations must go beyond superficial gestures around inclusion.
+As an example, Udemy research identifies that ‘organizations that offer leadership training to all employees are 4.2x more likely to outperform those that don’t in terms of revenue growth, operating margin, and return on equity.’